filipoalefosio/Tech-Exercise/README.md

 # This is a test suite for the Automation Exercise web page

-If new to this project, it is recommended to work your way through the [Getting_Started.md](https://github.com/filipoalefosio/Tech-Exercise/blob/main/Getting_Started.md#:~:text=**-,Purpose,-of%20this%20document) doc
+If new to this project, it is recommended to work your way through the [Getting_Started.md](https://github.com/filipoalefosio/Tech-Exercise/blob/main/Getting_Started.md#:~:text=**-,Purpose,-of%20this%20document) doc if doing a quick setup to run tests you can work your way through the Quick Setup below.

 # Quick setup